-- Care Packages for Care Givers.
 When wounded soldiers come home it’s usually their spouses or parents that help look after them.
 Being a caregiver takes a lot of work, so Operation Gratitude has created care packages specifically for caregivers.
-In the past these packages have been filled with supplies from Yankee Candle, Bath & Body Works, The Pampered Chef, and more.
+In the past, these packages have been filled with supplies from Yankee Candle, Bath & Body Works, The Pampered Chef, and more.
 With a donation, you can send a care packaged to a devoted caretaker for the upcoming holidays.

-- Send A Blessing.
-Adopta Platoon sends care packages to the troops for nearly every holiday.
+Adopt a Platoon sends care packages to the troops for nearly every holiday.
 Their Thanksgiving package program is called Send A Blessing.
 For these care packages, they suggest buying DVDs, popcorn, and candy for the troops to enjoy.
-More information can be found on this flyer.
-And remember that the packages must be mailed by November 15th.
+More information can be found on this website.

-- Holidays for Heroes.
 The Red Cross has a program called Holidays for Heroes, in which people make homemade cards and send them to the Red Cross for the troops.
 Some Red Cross branches also encourage people to send in items for soldier care packages.
-Are you interested in participating?
+Would you like to participate?
 Contact your local Red Cross agency for more details.

 Do you still have some leftover Halloween candy lying around?
 Instead of letting it go to waste, gather it up and send it to the troops.
 Operation Gratitude also has a Halloween give back program where Americans can donate their extra Halloween candy to the troops.
 If you’re interested, be sure to ship your candy to the organization by November 15th.
 For more information, try this link.